 21. Stay Consistent

 If you have set a rule in your class, stick to it.
-Don’t keep on changing your class rules after a few days because it will only confuse parents and students.
+Don’t change your class rules after a few days because it only confuses parents and students.
 Also, be consistent with your punishment and reward methods.

 22. Students Are Not Your Friends

 It is a good idea to have a healthy relationship with your students.
 But, you should create a boundary between you and your students.
 That’s because if you allow your students to behave loosely with you, it will only make it difficult for you to manage them later on.

 23. Always Use Positive Tone

 Always remember, an eye for an eye will make the whole world blind.
 Therefore, if your student is talking in a rude or negative tone, you should keep calm and speak positively.
 Your calming tone will also help to relax your student.

 Teachers are also humans.
 They can also make mistakes.
 Therefore, if you have made a mistake in your class, demonstrate positive behavior by owning up to your mistake.